aefarrell/aefarrell.github.io/_posts/2022-12-18-dynamic_mode_decomposition.md

 Similarly to compressed DMD, physics informed DMD can also be combined with reduced DMD.
 In this case there are two SVD steps but only the upper singular values of **X**, the **U** matrix, needs to be truncated.
 The second SVD proceeds without truncation.

+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2022-12-18-dynamic_mode_decomposition.ipynb)
+{: .notice--info}

 ## References

-Below are several good references giving more details into the derivations, applications, and more:
++ Baddoo, Peter J., Benjamin Herrmann, Beverley J. McKeon, J. Nathan Kutz, and Steven L. Brunton.
+"Physics-informed dynamic mode decomposition (piDMD)."
+(2021) [arXiv:2112.04307](https://arxiv.org/abs/2112.04307) with code available on [github](https://github.com/baddoo/piDMD)
++ Bai, Zhe, Eurika Kaiser, Joshua L. Proctor, J. Nathan Kutz, and Steven L. Brunton.
+"Dynamic Mode Decomposition for Compressive System Identification." *AIAA Journal*, 58 (2020):561-574 doi:[10.2514/1.J057870](https://doi.org/10.2514/1.J057870)

-+ *[Data Driven Science and Engineering](http://databookuw.com)* by Steven L. Brunton and J. Nathan Kutz
++ Brunton, Steven L. and J. Nathan Kutz.
+2019. *[Data Driven Science and Engineering](http://databookuw.com)*.
+Cambridge: Cambridge University Press
 >this an excellent resource for more than just the details of DMD (chapter 7).
 It is more than just a book as well: there are several videos of lectures going through all of the details.

-+ Schmid, Peter J. "Dynamic mode decomposition of numerical and experimental data." *Journal of Fluid Mechanics*, 656 (2010):5-28 doi:[10.1017/S0022112010001217](https://doi.org/10.1017/S0022112010001217)

-+ Tu, Jonathan H., Clarence W. Rowley, Dirk Martin Luchtenburg, Steven L. Brunton, J. Nathan Kutz.
-"On dynamic mode decomposition: Theory and applications." *Journal of Computational Dynamics*, 1 (2014): 391-421. doi:[10.3934/jcd.2014.1.391](https://doi.org/10.3934/jcd.2014.1.391)

-+ Brunton, Steven L., Joshua L. Proctor and J. Nathan Kutz.
++ Brunton, Steven L., Joshua L. Proctor, and J. Nathan Kutz.
 "Compressive sampling and dynamic mode decomposition."
 (2013) [arXiv:1312.5186](https://arxiv.org/abs/1312.5186)

-+ Brunton, Steven L., Joshua L. Proctor, Jonathan H. Tu, J. Nathan Kutz.
++ Brunton, Steven L., Joshua L. Proctor, Jonathan H. Tu, and J. Nathan Kutz.
 "Compressed sensing and dynamic mode decomposition." *Journal of Computational Dynamics*, 2 (2015): 165-191. doi: [10.3934/jcd.2015002](https://www.aimsciences.org/article/doi/10.3934/jcd.2015002)

-+ Bai, Zhe, Eurika Kaiser, Joshua L. Proctor, J. Nathan Kutz, Steven L. Brunton.
-"Dynamic Mode Decomposition for Compressive System Identification." *AIAA Journal*, 58 (2020):561-574 doi:[10.2514/1.J057870](https://doi.org/10.2514/1.J057870)

-+ Baddoo, Peter J., Benjamin Herrmann, Beverley J. McKeon, J. Nathan Kutz, Steven L. Brunton.
-"Physics-informed dynamic mode decomposition (piDMD)."
-(2021) [arXiv:2112.04307](https://arxiv.org/abs/2112.04307) with code available on [github](https://github.com/baddoo/piDMD)

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2022-12-18-dynamic_mode_decomposition.ipynb)
-{: .notice--info}

----
++ Schmid, Peter J. "Dynamic mode decomposition of numerical and experimental data." *Journal of Fluid Mechanics*, 656 (2010):5-28 doi:[10.1017/S0022112010001217](https://doi.org/10.1017/S0022112010001217)
++ Tu, Jonathan H., Clarence W. Rowley, Dirk Martin Luchtenburg, Steven L. Brunton, and J. Nathan Kutz.
+"On dynamic mode decomposition: Theory and applications." *Journal of Computational Dynamics*, 1 (2014): 391-421. doi:[10.3934/jcd.2014.1.391](https://doi.org/10.3934/jcd.2014.1.391)